Wanda Jackson: 1972–1983: Gospel and christian music transition

 Jackson's signing with Word allowed her to also record with their imprint label Myrrh Records.
-In her autobiography, Jackson explained that Word would release her gospel records while Myrrh would release her country records.
-In 1973, Word issued her second gospel album titled Country Gospel.
+In her autobiography, Jackson explained that Word issued her gospel records while Myrrh issued her country records.
+In 1973, Word distributed her second gospel album titled Country Gospel.
 The project featured covers of the hymn "Farther Along" and Kris Kristofferson's Christian tune "Why Me, Lord".
 In 1974, Myrrh released the country record When It's Time to Fall in Love Again.
 Spawned from the album was the single, "Come on Home (To This Lonely Heart)".
-Billboard described the song as "a beautiful love song" that hinted at her Christian "inner spirits".
-The single was Jackson's last to chart on the Hot Country Singles survey, peaking at number 98.
+Billboard described it as "a beautiful love song" that hinted at her Christian "inner spirits".
+The single was Jackson's last to chart, peaking at number 98 on the US country survey.
 Jackson later claimed that Word lost interest in her country recordings after being bought out by Dot Records.
 She was then left to only record gospel.
 "I was stuck, once again, being pigeonholed," Jackson commented in her book.

-For the remainder of the decade, Word and Myrrh released three more studio recordings of Jackson's gospel material: Now I Have Everything (1975), Make Me Like a Child Again (1976), and Closer to Jesus (1977) Reflecting on the LP's in her autobiography, Jackson commented that none of them were "particularly memorable" to her.
+Word and Myrrh released three more studio gospel albums by Jackson during the decade: Now I Have Everything (1975), Make Me Like a Child Again (1976), and Closer to Jesus (1977) Reflecting on the LP's in her autobiography, Jackson commented that none of them were "particularly memorable" to her.
 In 1979, her contract with the labels ended.
 In need of a change, the Jackson family temporarily moved to Texas where she became a stay-at-home mother.
 Yet, the family was unhappy with the move.
 In 1980, they relocated to Oklahoma City where they built a house and she continued her entertainment career.
-The same year, Jackson released a new country disc on the UK-based Deep Sea Music company titled Good Times.
+The same year, she released a new country disc on the UK-based Deep Sea Music company titled Good Times.
 The album spawned one single, a cover of Melba Montgomery's "Don't Let the Good Times Fool You".
 In 1982, K-tel released a studio album of re-recordings titled Let's Have a Party.
 With limited commercial attention to her music, Jackson felt professionally-stuck.
 "I wasn't even fifty yet, but I felt like I'd been forced into an early retirement as time had passed me by," she recalled in her 2017 book.